Vegan Potato Casserole | Creamy & Hearty

 €34,95 /kg

-Yes, because we use plant-based cream alternatives.
-That way, even vegans can enjoy Vetain’s potato gratin.
+Yes, because we use plant-based cheese alternatives.
+Vegans can also enjoy Vetain's potato gratin.

-It will keep for a few days in the fridge.
-To reheat, you can warm it up in the microwave or make it crispy again in the oven.
+It will keep in the fridge for a few days.
+To warm it up, you can heat it in the microwave or let it crisp up again in the oven.

-Depending on how thick your potato slices are, it can take quite a while for your vegan potato gratin to become creamy and tender.
-Just leave the casserole in the oven a bit longer than the indicated baking time, and cover it if it starts to brown too much on top.
+Depending on how thick your potatoes are, it can take ages for your vegan potato gratin to become creamy and soft.
+Simply leave the casserole in the oven longer than the specified baking time and, if necessary, cover the potato casserole if it gets too dark on top.

-Sure!
+Yes gladly.
 You can simply stir the nutritional yeast into the sauce.
-That way, you’ll get a rich, cheesy flavor without using (vegan) cheese in the potato casserole.
+This way you get a spicy, cheesy taste without using (vegan) cheese in the potato casserole.